Gallery-of-Kaeon/Kaeon-FUSION/README.md

 _This part is a bit technical.
 It's ok to skip past it._

-Kaeon FUSION (pronounced "KAI-on") is a purely interpreted programming language designed to be the successor to [LISP](https://en.wikipedia.org/wiki/Lisp_(programming_language)).
+Kaeon FUSION (pronounced "KAI-on") is an interpreted programming language designed to be the successor to [LISP](https://en.wikipedia.org/wiki/Lisp_(programming_language)).

 At first glance,
 Kaeon FUSION's obvious improvement over LISP is its syntax: